trakt/script.trakt/README.md

 ###What can this addon do?

-The trakt addon can do lots of cool things:

 * Automatically scrobble all TV episodes and movies you are watching
 * Sync your TV episode and movie collections to trakt
 * Auto clean your trakt collection so that it matches up with XBMC